-Beauty behind smoked brisket is that it’s rubbed with a variety of spices and then smoked slowly until it’s juicy, tender and cooked to perfection.
+The beauty behind smoked brisket is that it’s rubbed with a variety of spices and then smoked slowly until it’s juicy, tender, and cooked to perfection.
 Just like how it’s done in restaurants!

 If not done precisely, you might get a very rubbery textured brisket- which is a big no-no!

-So here we have comprehensively elucidated how to smoke a brisket in an electric smoker and other factors you need to know while doing so:
+So here we have explained how to smoke a brisket in an electric smoker and other factors you need to know while doing so:

 Table of Contents